Last modified: 18 March 2023

 directory.

-As a best practice, keep filetype-specific settings in either in a dedicated {filetype}.vim
+As a best practice, keep filetype-specific settings either in a dedicated {filetype}.vim

 file at ftplugin/{filetype}.vim